Code-Institute-Submissions/Cuppa-Cakes-project/README.md

 ## Deployment

 Deployment of project was undertaken with GitHub pages.
-In the source option, None was replaced by Master branch.
+In the source option, 'None' was replaced by 'Master branch'.

 There are no differences between the local and the deployed versions